Today's Thursday • 13 mins read

 - A 2020 study found there is a growing class divide in happiness.
 While many of the “have-nots” of the economy became increasingly unhappy, the happiness advantage favoring the “haves” expanded between the 1970s and the 2010s.

-Did you know that the weather and climate can affect our well-being too?
+Did you know that the weather and climate can affect our happiness?

 - A particularly hot day can raise our tempers, making us irritable.